Whistleblower (Qui Tam) Legal Funding

 In FCA cases, the whistleblower is called the relator.
 If the case succeeds, the relator can receive a share of the recovery.
 In general, if the government intervenes, the relator’s share is often 15%–25%.
 If the government declines and the relator proceeds, it can be 25%–30%.

-Separately, some whistleblower matters fall under programs like the SEC whistleblower program, which can involve confidentiality protections and awards when information leads to a successful enforcement action.
+Separately, some whistleblower matters typically fall under programs like the SEC whistleblower program, which can involve confidentiality protections and awards when information leads to a successful enforcement action.

 Qui tam and whistleblower matters can take months or years.
 If you’re out of work, facing retaliation, or carrying heavy legal and living costs, funding can reduce pressure to take an early, discounted resolution.